ZGIS/malawi_atlas_public/docs/server.rst

 Large Raster Files to OpenAerialMap
 -----------------------------------

 Adding large raster files to server can cause performance issues.
-Therefore it is recommended to upload large raster files to `OpenAerialMap <https://openaerialmap.org/>`_ .
+Therefore it is recommended to upload large raster files to `OpenAerialMap (OAM) <https://openaerialmap.org/>`_.
+A tutorial on integrating the WMTS service OAM refer to the :ref:`OAM tutorial <oam-tutorial-ref>`.

+.. _server-data-organization-ref:

 Data Organization
 -----------------

 It is important to name all layers in an expressive way.
-We agreed on a naming schema that looks like this example: ``salima_hazard_flood_dodma_2016`` .
+We agreed on a naming schema that looks like this example:
+``salima_hazard_flood_dodma_2016`` .
 The name is structured with words in this order:

 1. Geographical extent
 2. Abstract description e.g. ``hazard``